 LOCAL MARKETS: There is no commercial sawtimber on the property.
-A single small-scale cutter can handle everything that is needed; you may wish to do your own cutting so as to use the wood yourself.
+The remaining lodgepole pole stands should be preserved as a privacy screen around the edge of the property.
+Only a tiny amount of firewood, not even a commercial sale, will result from anticipated cutting activities; you may wish to do your own cutting so as to use the wood yourself.